contagon/handbook/handbook/36-creating-changing-and-naming-new-units.md

 A stake president starts a new proposal at “[Boundary and Leadership Proposals](https://lcr.churchofjesuschrist.org/boundary-proposals).”
 If he cannot use the online system, he can download paper forms by clicking on the link.

-Only the First Presidency can approve the proposal.
-Generally, they make a decision within four weeks of receiving a completed proposal.
+Approval of proposed ward or branch changes comes from the First Presidency.
+Generally, a decision can take up to six weeks after receiving a completed proposal.

 ## 36.3 Creating or Changing Branches in Missions